 Assessment Program (NAP), Manufacturing Assistance Program (MAP), Cost Match

 Feature, and Phases IB, IIA, IIB, IIR, REU/RET/RAHSS, and IICC are not eligible

 D. ETF Participation Limits

-The Company may not have more than two (2) SBIR/STTR Phase II federal grants within the previous five years.
+Company may not have more than two (2) SBIR/STTR Phase II federal grants to participate

 E. ETF Matching Award Grants